 - To find an internship look at the internships or part-time positions in BeeCAREERS, utilize your networking or faculty contacts to assist you, view these suggested websites or speak to the internship & recruitment coordinator for additional guidance.

 - Prepare for interviews by participating in a mock interview to practice interviewing skills.
 Call to schedule a mock interview with a professional or check out the calendar of events to find out when employers will be on-campus conducting mock interviews or interviewing for internship positions.

 - After locating an internship, report your internship in BeeCAREERS

-- Contact the internship coordinator in the Career Center to complete internship documentation paperwork (needs to be done at the start of the internship) with the assistance of the internship coordinator, your academic supervisor and the intern site supervisor.
+- Contact the Career Center at 333-6339 to schedule an appointment with the Internship Coordinator and complete internship documentation paperwork (needs to be done at the start of the internship) with the assistance of the internship coordinator, your academic supervisor and the intern site supervisor.

 - Turn in all required paperwork and assignments to your site supervisor, academic advisor and the University Internship Coordinator Angela Wolfe.

 MORE FAQs ON INTERNSHIPS (pdf)